Local contact homology and applications: Proofs of the applications

 \begin{theorem} Suppose that there are finitely many simple closed orbits, all of them hyperbolic.
 If $\dim HC_{n-3}(\xi) < \infty$ then there is no closed orbit with Conley-Zehnder index equal to zero. \end{theorem}

 \begin{proof} Arguing indirectly, let $\gamma$ be a closed orbit of index zero.
 It is well known that the index of a hyperbolic periodic orbit $\psi$ satisfies

 for every $k \in \N$.
 In particular, we conclude that $\cz(\gamma^k) = k\cz(\gamma) = 0$ for every $k \in \N$.
 By equality \eqref{indhyp} and our assumption that there are finitely many simple closed orbits, we also conclude that there are finitely many periodic orbits of index $-1$ and $1$.
 Hence, since the differential decreases the action, we have that a chain generated by orbits of index zero and action big enough cannot be exact.
-In particular, there exists $k_0 > 0$ such that every chain $\sum_i a_i\gamma^{k_i}$ cannot be exact as long as $k_i>k_0$ for every $i$.
+In particular, there exists $k_0 > 0$ such that every chain given by a finite sum of the form $\sum_i a_i\gamma^{k_i}$ cannot be exact as long as $k_i>k_0$ for every $i$.